routingblog/arbitration/content/docs/info.md

 Core Claim (pull quote):

-> In enacting § 2 of the federal Act, Congress declared a national policy favoring arbitration and withdrew the power of the states to require a judicial forum for the resolution of claims that the contracting parties agreed to resolve by arbitration. arb applies in state courts in addition to federal
+> In enacting § 2 of the federal Act, Congress declared a national policy favoring arbitration and withdrew the power of the states to require a judicial forum for the resolution of claims that the contracting parties agreed to resolve by arbitration.

 ## Mitsubishi Motors Corp. v.
 Soler Chrysler-Plymouth, Inc., 473 U.S. 614 (1985)